 About MACOG's Regional CFI Program

-The Charging & Fueling Infrastructure (CFI) Grant Program is a federal initiative designed deploy electric vehicle (EV) infrastructure and other alternative fueling infrastructure in urban and rural communities in publicly accessible locations.
+The Charging & Fueling Infrastructure (CFI) Grant Program is a federal initiative designed deploy electric vehicle (EV) infrastructure and other alternative fueling infrastructure in both rural and urban communities in publicly accessible locations.
 Learn more here on the U.S. Department of Transportation website.

 MACOG aims to use Charging & Fueling Infrastructure (CFI) funding for three main objectives:

-1. Fill gaps in EV infrastructure in rural and disadvantaged communities
+1. Fill gaps in EV infrastructure in rural and urban areas communities

-2. Target areas where EV infrastructure and adoption and currently low, beyond where the private market is supporting investments in EV charging
+2. Target areas where existing and planning EV infrastructure is currently low, beyond where the private market is supporting investments in EV charging to avoid redundancy

 3. Provide reliable, accessible charging which promotes safety for vehicles and pedestrians